 Where Does It Come From?

-Each cubic yard of fill dirt covers around 81 square feet at a depth of 4″, 108 square feet at a depth of 3″, or 162 square feet at a depth of 2″
+Each cubic yard of fill dirt covers approximately 81 square feet at a depth of 4″.

 This mixture consists of stone, gravel, mulch, dirt, etc. So, the color of fill dirt varies, but it is generally earth tone.